 9.1 Modification to or Discontinuation of the Service

 Vendor reserves the right at any time and from time to time to modify, temporarily or permanently, the Service (or any part thereof), provided such modification does not diminish the functionality of the Service to the Customer on which the Customer materially relies.
 Notwithstanding the foregoing, except for routinely scheduled downtime, or as otherwise provided in this Agreement, Vendor shall use commercially reasonable efforts to notify Customer prior to any such modification; further, Vendor shall consider the Customer’s validation needs and requirements in connection with any modification of the Service and, except as otherwise noted in Section 9.3, shall validate the Service as modified to the same extent.
 Customer acknowledges that Vendor reserves the right to discontinue offering the Service at the conclusion of Customer’s then-current Term.
-Customer agrees that Vendor will not be liable to Customer or any third party for any modification or discontinuance of the Service as described in this Section 9.
+Customer agrees that Vendor will not be liable to Customer or any third party for any modification or discontinuance of the Service as described in

 9.2 Modification to Third Party Software and Support Cost